KatherineMichel/digital-commonplace/README.md

 * [Project-Based Learning GitHub](https://github.com/tuvtran/project-based-learning)

 <!--
-https://twitter.com/mraible/status/1074679374417399808 | Matt Raible on Twitter: "#DevRel protip: 1.
-Code a sample app 2.
-Publish a blog post to show how you built it 3.
-Build a demo script from the blog post 4.
-Record a screencast of your demo 5.
-Assemble a presentation from content 6.
-Present at meetups and conferences Bonus: use @asciidoctor #ProTip… https://t.co/Q2DaECkSJE"

 https://github.com/sdmg15/Best-websites-a-programmer-should-visit#for-those-who-want-to-start-a-small-project-but-cant-find-the-ideas | sdmg15/Best-websites-a-programmer-should-visit: Some useful websites for programmers.

 https://twitter.com/SamuelHulick/status/1086771997160263680 | 🎆 🌸 Samuel Hulick 🌸 🌄 on Twitter: "If someone woke up from a coma today and said "catch me up on the biggest advancements in UX design over the last 10 years!" what would you point them to?"